 The perfect way to work out those stubborn knots and sore spots in your muscles.
 In this type of massage, I incorporate myofascial therapies, trigger point work, and muscle-release techniques.
-This starts with a warm-up, and ends with some gentle stretching.
 Contrary to popular belief, this type of massage isn’t supposed to be painful.
 You are completely in control over the amount of pressure you want to receive.
 If you like a lot of pressure, you’re in luck!
 I have the tools and the skills to work out those knots.

 Deep Tissue Massage is a massage technique that focuses on the deeper layers of muscle tissue.
 It aims to release the deeply-held chronic patterns of tension in the body through slow strokes and deep finger pressure on the contracted areas, either following or going across the fiber’s of the muscles, tendons and fascia.
 Deep tissue massage usually focuses on more specific areas and may cause some soreness during or right after the massage.
 However, if the massage is done correctly you should feel better than ever within a day or two.

 A deep-tissue massage helps loosen muscle tissues, release toxins from muscles and get blood and oxygen circulating properly.
 Because many toxins are released, it’s important to drink plenty of water after a deep-tissue session to help eliminate these toxins from the body.